 Speaker: Professor Joanna MacGregor

-The Department of Music is delighted to welcome Professor Joanna MacGregor, CBE, to the university for the third in the Department’s Distinguished Lecture Series, following Michael Nyman's lecture in 2018 and Chi-chi Nwanoku in 2019.
+The Department of Music is delighted to announce that Professor Joanna MacGregor, CBE, will give the third in the Department’s Distinguished Lecture Series, following Michael Nyman's lecture in 2018 and Chi-chi Nwanoku in 2019.

 Share this event

 When and where